chentianran/chentianran.github.io/teaching/calc2/syllabus.markdown

 and _proper documentation_ are provided _in advance_.
 Otherwise, a missing quiz receives a score of zero.

+### In-class worksheets

+In-class practice is a crucially important component of the learning process.
+Your in-class worksheets will be _collected and graded_.

 ### Projects
 Projects are more complicated mathematical problems that will guide you to gain deeper understanding of the material we learn in class.
 They are a major part of your course grade.

 ### Final exam
-The mandatory final exam will take place in the last day of class.
+The final exam will take place in the last day of class.
 It constitutes a major part of your course grade.

 ### Grade composition